uport-project/veramo-website/docs/fundamentals/messages.md

 title: Messages
 ---

 A [Message](/docs/api/daf-message-handler.message) is a data format specific to the Veramo framework.
-All incoming data that passes through the core [message handler](/docs/) will get formated when successfully parsed.
+All incoming data that passes through the core message handler will get formated when successfully parsed.

 ```
 {
     type: "w3c.vc",
     data: {},
-    ...fill this out
 }

 ```